Friday Afternoon (4/27) Tabasco Time!

 The original place our Aunt wanted to take us was closed,

+but she found American Meat Pies.
 Their slogan is "Gourmet cuisine at fast food prices"

 and they really were good.